CS491SeniorProjex/logbook/docs/logbooks/zeynep.md

 ## Logbook Entries

+### May 2023
+Error messages added.
+History and favorite display completed with the help from frontend team.
+Favorite functionality was implemented fully.

+### April 2023
+Certain bug fixes were handled like a system crash that occured in certain cases.

+### March 2023
+Bug fixes due to recent changes were implemented.
+When the logged in user generated a palette, it would be saved automatically in the history.

+### February 2023
+Certain issues regarding the connection between backend and frontend were addressed.
+Account functionalities like adding a palette to history or favorites was added along with retrieving those lists but only on the backend side.

+### January 2023
+Demo and semester break.
+Program was continuously tested to find out the features that were missing and a list of bugs to fixed was created.

 ### 19th December - 20th December 2022
 Model API was created using the pretrained data from the ML model.
 User would enter a query and 5 palettes would be returned.
 This API was later connected with the main page of the frontend for UI.